felixge/node-buffy/README.md

 ### reader.write(buffer)

 Appends the given `buffer` to the internal buffer.
+Whenever possible, existing space inside the internal buffer will be reused, otherwise a new / bigger buffer will be created.

 ### reader.bytesAhead()

 Returns the number of unread bytes available to the reader.

+### reader.bytesBuffered()

+Returns the number of bytes that are buffered by the Reader internally.

 ### reader.int8() / reader.uint8()